 Files are encrypted individually, so when changes are made, only the corresponding encrypted file is changed.
 In addition to the content of files, the directory structure is hidden, although file modification dates cannot be hidden without breaking your cloud provider's synchronization feature.

 Vaults are secured using AES-256-CTR and unlocked using a passphrase which is protected against brute force attacks using the scrypt key derivation function.

-VeraCrypt is a drop-in replacement for TrueCrypt.
-If your encryption needs are somewhat different, then the open-source tools discussed in this article reflect the variety of use-cases for encryption apps.
+VeraCrypt is a drop-in replacement for the now discontinued TrueCrypt.
+If you have differing encryption needs – don't panic!
+The open source tools discussed in this article reflect a variety of use-cases.

 The best advice, therefore, is to deploy a variety of encryption apps.
-This means you will the right tool for the job, rather than trying to knock square pegs into round holes by using a single app to perform jobs it was not designed to do.
+This way, you'll get first-hand experience and find the right tools for the job, rather than waste time trying to knock square pegs into round holes with a single app that can't complete the task you'd like it to.